ctrf-io/playwright-ctrf-json-reporter/README.md

 ### Browser

-The `browser` option allows you to include detailed browser in your test report.
-To enable this feature, you will need to extend Playwright's test object to automatically capture and attach browser metadata.
+The `browser` option allows you to include browser in your test report.
+You will need to extend Playwright's test object to capture and attach browser metadata.
 Here's an example of how you can do this:

 ```javascript
 // tests/helpers.ts